 Making A Difference in Our County

 Fannin County is home to numerous second homes.
-Many of these homeowners have never lived in an area that uses private domestic wells, and the Extension office has been able to educate them on well water quality.
-Fannin County Extension sends more bacterial water samples to the UGA Feed and Environmental Water Laboratory than any other county in the state.
+Many of these homeowners have never lived in an area that utilizes private domestic wells.
+Because of this, the Fannin County Extension office has been able to educate them on water quality.
+Fannin County Extension sends more microbacterial water samples to the Feed and Environmental Lab than any other county in the state.
 Mineral tests are also provided.
-In addition to the testing, education about the water and the results are provided to the clientele so that they better understand how wells and the water supply work.
-A format has been developed for the clientele to understand, regardless of whether they are homeowners, foster parents, realtors, restaurants or other public businesses that depend on domestic wells for their water supply.
-This educational tool has allowed a smooth transition for homeowners moving into a rural setting.
+In addition to water testing, education about well water and test results are provided to the clientele so that they better understand how wells and the water supply work.
+A format has been developed for the clientele to understand wells regardless of whether they are homeowners, foster parents, realtors, restaurants or other public businesses that depend on domestic wells for their water supply.
+This education tool has allowed a smooth transition for homeowners moving into a rural setting.

-Fannin County 4-H has an enrollment of 295 young people, and 4-H provides various opportunities to these youth.
-The young people have worked on a community project assisting local veterinarians in inoculating pets to help control the spread of rabies.
-This low-cost activity helps educate the young people and the public on the dangers of rabies.
-In addition to helping with this event, 4-H members have brought joy to nursing home residents with visits and gifts.
+Fannin County 4-H has an enrollment of 272 young people.
+4-H provides various opportunities to these youths.
+In the past year, the young people worked on a community project that helps local veterinarians to inoculate pets to help control the spread of rabies.
+This low-cost activity helps educate young people and the public on the dangers of rabies.
+In addition to helping with this event, 4-H members brought joy to nursing home residents with visits and gifts.
 Leadership is another aspect of 4-H in Fannin County.
 Older members are developing leadership skills as they assist younger members in their project and community work.
-Because of the popularity of after-school activities, poultry, livestock and garden clubs have been added.
-Cloverbuds is an early-age club that has started this year.
-Besides in-county activities, members have participated in various competitions that teach life skills.
-Fannin County 4-H also provides opportunities to see other parts of the state.
-Because of their community participation, many 4-H’ers have earned scholarships to take part in statewide activities.
+Besides county activities, members have participated in various competitions that teach life skills.
+Other opportunities that 4-H provides include the chance to see other parts of the state.
+Because of community participation, many 4-H’ers have earned scholarships to take part in